 In addition, there are no safeguards in place to ensure that you or your creditors are getting value for money or that the recommended solution is even in accordance with the law; something that unregulated organisations rarely take into account.

-It is understandable that anyone managing a business struggling to meet its liabilities might be inclined to place trust in an adviser who claims to be acting in their best interests whilst offering cut-price solutions but, unfortunately, it is these 'ambulance chasers’ that are often leaving directors in
+It is understandable that anyone managing a business struggling to meet its liabilities might be inclined to place trust in an adviser who claims to be acting in their best interests whilst offering cut-price solutions but, unfortunately, it is these 'ambulance chasers’ that are often leaving directors in even deeper trouble.